NEW:Our group has

 Dr. Dobb's Journal discussion of the Bulk Multicore.

-This project is funded by Intel under the Illinois Intel Parallelism Center (I2PC). - The next generation extreme-scale multiprocessor architecture:
+This project is funded by Intel under the Illinois Intel Parallelism Center (I2PC). - An extreme-scale multiprocessor architecture designed from the

 This work is part of an Intel-lead DARPA project that aims to design an Extreme-Scale computer.